What's In This Article

 COPD isn’t an illness that’s easy to live with.
 It’s draining, frustrating and downright disheartening when feeling as if your quality of life is slowly slipping away from you.

-However, change may be possible through treatment.
+However, change may be possible through treatment with your doctors.